jcurl/RJCP.DLL.SerialPortStream/README.md

   provided.
 If the data can't be sent, then you get a TimeoutException without any data being buffered at all.
 So you can implement reliable protocols and your code is simpler.
+* Disposing or Closing the serial port during a blocking write operation will not abort the write operation.
+This implemention will abort with an `System.IO.IOException` type.

 # System Requirements